Study programs structure

 The Master’s programs at EPFL are designed to be flexible and give students the opportunity to customize their curricula according to their ambitions and aspirations.
 All programs consist in two steps: the Master’s cycle (60 or 90 ECTS depending on the program) followed by a one-semester Master’s thesis (30 ECTS).

-The EPFL Master cycle consists of compulsory courses, elective courses, and semester projects undertaken in research laboratories.
+The Master’s cycle consists of compulsory courses, a wide range of elective courses, and semester projects undertaken in research laboratories.
 Courses can be grouped together to form an orientation, a specializations or a minor.

 The 17-week Master’s thesis is a research project in an EPFL laboratory.
 It can also be performed at a partner university, but must be under the supervision of an EPFL professor.
-An extension to 25 weeks is possible if the Master’s project is carried out in an industry milieu, which allows for an early immersion in a professional environment.
+An extension to 25 weeks is possible if the Master’s thesis is carried out in an industry milieu, which allows for an early immersion in a professional environment.

 Diploma and title obtained

 Upon completion of their Master’s curricula, students obtain an EPFL Master of Science.
 Depending on the Master’s study program, the diploma also gives graduates the right to use the title of EPF qualified Engineer, Mathematician, Physicist, Chemist or Architect.